merrinboden/prj_cyclecomputer_esp32/README.md

 ESP32-based bike “cycle computer” demo showing live temperature/humidity, real-time clock, and motion activity on a 16x2 I2C LCD with a simple RGB status LED.

-This project is a minimal, dependency-free implementation using the Arduino framework on ESP32.
-It includes lightweight drivers for an HD44780 LCD (via PCF8574 I2C backpack), DHT11, MPU6050, and DS1302 RTC.
+This project uses Arduino framework on ESP32 with common libraries via PlatformIO.
+It uses `LiquidCrystal_I2C` for the LCD, Adafruit `DHT` and `Adafruit Unified Sensor` for DHT11, and `Adafruit MPU6050` for the accelerometer.
+The DS1302 RTC currently uses a small custom driver.

 ## Features

 - Temperature and humidity from `DHT11` every ~2 seconds
 - Real-time clock via `DS1302` (3‑wire), auto-set to firmware build time after upload
 - Motion/change indication from `MPU6050` accelerometer (INT or 100 ms poll fallback)